oxsecurity/codetotal/README.md

 ## Config

 Add a `.env` file in the root of the project.
+Only variables starting with the `CODETOTAL_` prefix will be injected into the frontend bundle.

 ```
 # MEGALINTER